faruken/lesscss/README.md

 LessCSS is a helper which automatically compiles LESS files to CSS whenever the LESS files are modified.

-It works with Brubeck, web.py and Flask web frameworks.
+It works with Brubeck and web.py web frameworks.
 Although it's not tested on other frameworks such as bottle, it should work without any problems.

 Sample Brubeck and web.py projects are in `examples` folder.